ntarlapan/etl_mongo_postgres/README.md

 `export DATA_ZIP_PATH=path/to/zip_file/data.zip`

+The zip archive should have files similar to the one provided with the task.
+That is, the files for user should contain 'user' and the files for orders should contain 'order' in the file name.

 If provideed with an .env file check the provided .env file.
 Update values where needed, for example, if you want to use other connection data (host, ip) for database.